ramjanarthan/impossible-languages/README.md

 python -m spacy download en_core_web_sm
 ```

-## Impossible Language options

-For this project, I focus on the following impossible language options:
+For this project, we focus on the following impossible language options:
 - english ("shuffle-control" in the original Kallini et al. paper)
 - shuffle_nondeterministic
 - shuffle_deterministic21